Do Not Touch

 harassed.

-is inappropriate for a supervisor to lean over his female secretary, placing
+It is inappropriate for a supervisor to

-his hands on her shoulder, while he reviews her work.
-It is equally
+he reviews her work.
+It is equally inappropriate for supervisors

-inappropriate for supervisors to give lingering hugs on handshakes.
-Gone is
+to give lingering hugs on handshakes.
+Gone is the respect of a descent,

-the respect of a descent, short handshake.
-I encourage everyone to create a
+short handshake.
+I encourage all readers to create a

 healthy distance between you and your pairs.
 Create an “intimate space”